External Ids for DISP1 Gene

 GeneCards Summary for DISP1 Gene

 DISP1 (Dispatched Homolog 1 (Drosophila)) is a Protein Coding gene.
-Diseases associated with DISP1 include septopreoptic holoprosencephaly and midline interhemispheric variant of holoprosencephaly.
-Among its related pathways are Hedgehog Signaling Pathway.
+Diseases associated with DISP1 include microform holoprosencephaly and septopreoptic holoprosencephaly.
+Among its related pathways are Hedgehog Pathway.
 GO annotations related to this gene include hedgehog receptor activity and peptide transporter activity.
 An important paralog of this gene is DISP2.

 UniProtKB/Swiss-Prot for DISP1 Gene